Should democratic societies be concerned about wealth concentration?

 When universal suffrage was instituted in the 19th century (and property voting abolished) it ended the legal domination of politics by the wealthy.

 But it did not abolish the economic forces capable of producing a society of rentiers.

 Let’s move on to examine why this matters at a global level.

 Financial globalization and the inequality of R>G leads to a greater concentration of capital ownership.
-This automatically contributes to a structural divergence in the ownership of capital, particularly at the very top.
+This automatically contributes to a structural divergence in the ownership of wealth, particularly at the very top of the income distribution.

 One way to observe this (the impact of the R>G inequality among the top centile) is to examine global wealth rankings (ranking of billionaires) and global wealth reports.

 Both of these rankings illustrate that the rate of return on the largest fortunes has grown significantly faster than average wealth.
 See the latest Crédit Suisse report here.